paolagespinozao/paolagespinozao/README.md

 ## 👋Hello!!
 I’m **Paola** — Business Intelligence Analyst

-A professional Business Intelligence Analyst with experience on more than seven technical projects.
+A professional Business Intelligence Analyst with experience on more than 10 technical projects.
 My skills include business analytics, data visualization and storytelling, SQL, Tableau, and Power BI.

 I started my career in Quality Control and Business Management, building a strong foundation in process optimization and operational efficiency.
 Fascinated by data’s power to drive smarter decisions, I studied Business Intelligence Analytics at TripleTen.